phil-opp/blog_os/blog/content/second-edition/posts/10-advanced-paging/index.md

   The process for accessing an arbitrary page table frame with temporary mappings would be:

-  - Search for a free entry in the identity mapped level 1 table.
+  - Search for a free entry in the identity-mapped level 1 table.
   - Map that entry to the physical frame of the page table that we want to access.
   - Access the target frame through the virtual page that maps to the entry.
   - Set the entry back to unused thereby removing the temporary mapping again.

-  This approach keeps the virtual address space clean, since it reuses the same 512 virtual pages for creating the mappings.
+  This approach keeps the virtual address space clean since it reuses the same 512 virtual pages for creating the mappings.
 The drawback is that it is a bit cumbersome, especially since a new mapping might require modifications of multiple table levels, which means that we would need to repeat the above process multiple times.

 - While both of the above approaches work, there is a third technique called **recursive page tables** that combines their advantages: It keeps all page table frames mapped at all times so that no temporary mappings are needed, and also keeps the mapped pages together to avoid fragmentation of the virtual address space.
 This is the technique that we will use for our implementation, therefore it is described in detail in the following section.